Master’s degrees that change lives, including yours

 IDCE has master’s degrees designed to address the major social and environmental justice challenges facing our world today.
 If you have a passion for these issues, and want to roll up your sleeves and make a difference, you’ll feel right at home with us.

 The Clark IDCE student experience mirrors the real world where problems are not confined to a single issue.
 You’ll learn to think across disciplines to shape practical solutions and effect change.
 Our transdisciplinary curriculum is proven to develop effective thinkers and doers who make meaningful contributions to our world.

-We take a problem-first approach, identifying a pressing issue and bringing together a diverse team of researchers with the collective expertise to tackle it.
-Many of our projects build upon long-standing partnerships established between IDCE and community or governmental agencies around the globe.
+We take a problem-first approach at IDCE to identify a pressing issue and bring together a diverse team of researchers with collective expertise to tackle it.
+Many of our projects build upon long-standing partnerships IDCE has established with community or governmental agencies around the world.

 IDCE Students are the Change-makers